-The Agency for Roads, Bridges and Waters Hamburg (2012) already collected the weather situations during the years 1971 to 1995 and found that the weather situation WZ produces by far the most external surges with about half of the external surges being recorded during this weather situation.
-The three other main weather situations that were found during external surges are WA, SWA and BM.
+-The Agency for Roads, Bridges and Waters Hamburg (2012) already collected the weather situations during the years 1971 to 1995 and found that the weather situation "Western situation cyclonie" (WZ) produces by far the most external surges with about half of the external surges being recorded during this weather situation.
+The three other main weather situations that were found during external surges are "Western situation anticyclonie" (WA), "South-western situation anticyclonie" (SWA)

+- 535 and "High pressure bridge Central Europe" (BM).
 These weather situations show the characteristics that were previously associated with external surges in the North Sea with low-pressure cells over the North Atlantic and disturbances travelling eastwards and account for more than 80% of the detected external surges.
-Including DataSet2, an additional main weather situation prone to generating external surges (NWZ) is however identified.
-From only three external surges in the older dataset, the number of external surges during this weather situation more than doubles.
-Two other weather situations also show an increase in relevance: BM and SWA.
-Meanwhile, the share of external surges caused during the weather situations WZ and WA slightly lost relevance.
-Still, these variations lie within the natural variability of the occurrence of external surges.
+Including the 1995 to 2020 dataset (DataSet2), an additional main weather situation prone to generating external surges (NWZ) is however now identified. : "North western situation cyclonie" (NWZ).
+From only three external surges in the older dataset, the number of external surges during this - 540 weather situation more than doubles in DataSet2.
+Two other weather situations also show an increase in significancerelevance: BM and SWA.
+Meanwhile, the share of external surges caused during the weather situations WZ and WA slightly lost significancerelevance.
+Still, these variations lie within the natural variance variability of the occurrence of external surges.
 Serial external surges seem to be more prevalent during certain weather conditions, namely WZ and SWA situations, which show the highest rations of external surges to the number of external surge events.
-They seem to also be supported by long lasting weather situations.
-Table 6 shows that 20 of the 30 serial events did not happen during changing weather situations,

-510 including the series of six external surges, and only one event (consisting of four external surges) was driven by three different weather situations.
+They seem to also be supported by long - 545 lasting weather situations.
+Table 6 shows that 20 of the 30 serial events did not happen during changing weather situations, including the series of six external surges, and only one event (consisting of four external surges) was driven by three different weather situations.